a3-audio/a3-system/doc/development/development.md

 # A³ Pandemic Development
 ## Software-Architecture
-A³ Core, A³ Mix, A³ Motion are connected via lan to the same network.
+A³ Core, A³ Mix, A³ Motion are connected via LAN to the same network.
 On each device runs a pythonscript which sends and receives OSC (Open Sound Control).

 ## HowTo